Installation

 Command: lists/misp_threat_lists.sh

-Category: logstash
+Category: network-probe

 3. After a couple of minutes check for blacklists index: